 What does this mean for your supply chain?

 On January 13, 2021 the United States Customs and Border Protection expanded the blanket Withhold Release Order (WRO) initially issued on December 2, 2020 and will detain all shipments containing cotton and cotton products originating from the Xinjiang Uyghur Autonomous Region (XUAR) and now includes tomato products.
 This potentially affects cotton products from countries other than China that use Chinese cotton inputs such as cotton fabric.
-Earlier this week Britain also announced they will tighten laws on imports linked to XUAR human rights abuses.
+Britain also announced they will tighten laws on imports linked to XUAR human rights abuses.

 These announcements from both sides of the Atlantic highlight the urgency with which companies must act to ensure their products are not stopped at the border.
 According to the US Customs and Border Protection, the importer of record is responsible to prove its products do not contain any material, in whole or part, sourced from XUAR.
 If suspected and unable to show verifiable proof, the importer has three options: